-2. Everybody using Google Webmaster Tools has been getting emails like this recently, urging site owners to make their website responsive:
+2. Everybody using Google Search Console has been getting emails like this recently, urging site owners to make their website responsive:

 These emails are also tied to their free mobile testing tool (which reviews a page and identifies mobile-friendliness issues).

 3. And last but not least, this month (March 2015) Google announced that it will start penalizing non-mobile-friendly websites in April, as part of their search ranking algorithm.